 Get out at the Belén Metroplús station.
 Parque Belén and Iglesia de Nuestra Señora are located about one block from the Belén station.

-In addition, just about every taxi or Uber driver in Medellín will know where Parque Belén is located.
+In addition, just about every taxi driver in Medellín will know where Parque Belén is located.

 Address: Carrera 77 # 30A-17, Belén, Medellín